dijouxgregory/P05_DIJOUX_GREGORY/README.md

 server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

-### Progression on Openclassrooms Dev Web course P05 ###
-Need to fixe add to cart button.
-Need to generate dynamic key for localStorage item to storage several product and display them on cart.